Murder of Sonya Massey: Aftermath

 In the aftermath of the shooting, the Sangamon County Sheriff's Office opened an investigation of the incident, which was turned over to the Illinois State Police.
 The investigation was completed within 10 days.
-Within two weeks of the shooting, the Sangamon County Sheriff's Office fired Grayson.
-Dawson Farley, the second officer present, was placed on administrative leave.
+A review by Illinois State Police found Grayson not justified in his use of deadly force.
+He was later fired from the Sangamon County Sheriff's Office on July 17, the same day charges were filed against him.
+Farley was placed on administrative leave.